 Macbeth, Robert the Bruce and Charles ll are three famous Scottish Kings that were crowned at Scone Palace.
 You can see where they were crowned, and gaze upon where the Stone of Destiny once stood.
 Take a wander down the Long Galley, where King Charles II strode to his coronation in 1661.

 The Palace is a treasury of furniture and if you like the finer things you will love the displays of furniture, paintings, porcelain and other objets d’art.
-You can view some of the amazing needlework of Mary Queen of Scots, with a display of the bed hangings she worked on while imprisoned at Loch Leven Castle.
+You can view some of the amazing needlework completed by Mary Queen of Scots, while imprisoned at Loch Leven Castle.

-There’s the fantastic adventure playground for kids, and the Murray Star Maze – a unique ‘tartan’ maze of 2,000 beech trees half green, half copper, designed by the world-famous Adrian Fisher.
+Also there’s the fantastic adventure playground for kids, and the Murray Star Maze (a unique ‘tartan’ maze of 2,000 beech trees half green, half copper, designed by the world-famous Adrian Fisher).

 A castle with immense beauty on the banks of the River Tay, Elcho Castle is a complete 16th century fortified mansion.